 • Were a non-resident of Cyprus prior to the commencement of their employment;

-• Have not been a tax resident of Cyprus the year prior to their employment;
+• Haven’t been a tax resident of Cyprus the year prior to their employment;

-• Have not been a tax resident for three or more tax years out of the five Cyprus tax years immediately prior to their employment.
+• Haven’t been a tax resident for three or more tax years out of the five Cyprus tax years immediately prior to their employment.

-Cyprus has tax treaties with over 65 countries that offer nil or reduced withholding tax rates on all dividends, interest, royalties, and pensions received from foreign organizations and businesses.
-This makes non-domiciled individuals, regardless of their tax residency status in Cyprus, exempt from paying the Cyprus dividend income tax on profits arising out dividends and interests.
+Cyprus has tax treaties with over 65 countries that offer nil or reduced withholding tax rates on all dividends, interest income earned, royalties, and pensions received from foreign organizations and businesses.
+Cyprus tax rates for foreigners from a country which has such a tax treaty varies based on the treaty in place.
+Those from countries with a nil tax rate, regardless of their tax residency status in Cyprus, are exempt from paying the Cyprus dividend income tax on profits arising out dividends and interests.

-Although the Capital Gains Tax (CGT) in Cyprus is imposed at a rate of 20 percent on gains that arise from the disposal of any immovable property located in Cyprus, including that of shares in companies that directly own those properties, there are many instances where the disposal of immovable property is not subject to the Cypriot CGT.
-The following cases are where the exemption is applicable:
+The Cyprus capital gains rate is 20 percent on gains that arise from the disposal of any immovable property located in Cyprus, including that of shares in companies that directly own those properties.
+There are, however, many instances where the disposal of immovable property isn’t subject to the Cypriot Capital Gains Tax.

 • Gifts to the government